Abandoned & Little-Known Airfields:

 although a grass area just east of the hangar had been newly cleared for radio-controlled model aircraft operation.

-In a 1994 report by the state Joint Legislative Audit & Review Committee,
+In a 1994 report by the state Joint Legislative Audit & Review Committee, the Milton Airport property was declared surplus by the University,

 and was included among state-owned properties that could be put up for sale.